 Simple ways to teach geography to children includes packing a map or travel book featuring your destination in your hand luggage.
 Depending on their age, you could look at it together and then quiz them on the place that you’re going to.
 Or get them to use online tools to research the destination and pick out fun things to do when you get there.

-Figuring out how to entertain your children is one of the most difficult parts of traveling with young ones.
+Figuring out how to entertain your children is one of the most difficult parts of travelling with young ones.
 But it’s not impossible and with a bit of careful planning it can be done in a way that is as fulfilling as the holiday itself.

 Over to you now.
 Do you have any tips for how to keep children entertained during flight delays?
 Please share them in the comments box below.